agencyenterprise/graphCMS-tutorial/README.md

 - https://www.howtographql.com/ (a website with a hands-on tutorial, for front-end and back-end)
 - https://blog.apollographql.com/graphql-vs-rest-5d425123e34b (Apollo it's a very famous platform to help developers adopt GraphQL and in this blog post they explain the difference between REST API and GraphQL)

-### GraphCMS
+## GraphCMS
 If you never used the platform, I would recommend that you follow the tutorial of GraphCMS

 #### Create a Schema
  Drag and drop the fields that you want.

  [Documentation](https://graphcms.com/docs/graphcms-concepts/schemas)

 ![](https://graphcms.com/static/fb03ae00936165444ea7b25b2fa37227/a1bed/getting-started-creating-models.png)

-### Insert Fields
+### Fields
-Select on the fields options the field that it's on your interesse and put the name that you want.
+Select on the fields options the field that it's on your interests and put the name that you want.

 ![](./images/fields.png)